alibaba/app-controller/docs/sphinx_doc/en/source/tutorial/introduction.md

 > The above image illustrates how App-Controller enhances application interactivity.
 > Specifically, the graphic is divided into two parts: the left-half details the traditional process of inquiry and execution when
 > completing tasks, while the right-half displays the streamlined workflow with App-Controller's intervention.
-> In a traditional scenario, when a user needs to accomplish a task in an app but doesn’t know how to do it, they first ask the
+> In a traditional scenario, when a user needs to accomplish a task in an App but doesn’t know how to do it, they first ask the
-> LLM and receive an answer, then command the app to obtain the result and complete the task.
+> LLM and receive an answer, then command the App to obtain the result and complete the task.
 > In contrast, after introducing App-Controller, the user simply inputs their requirement in natural language directly into the
-> app to
+> App to
 > get the result and finish the task.
-With App-Controller's assistance, the app consults the LLM for user intent and learns the
+With App-Controller's assistance, the App consults the LLM for user intent and learns the
 > necessary commands to execute, subsequently returning the result.

-- Any application vendor only needs to implement communication interfaces on the app and submit a list of supported APIs to App-Controller, which can independently explore and identify the optimal API call sequence to fulfill user instructions.
+- Any application vendor only needs to implement communication interfaces on the App and submit a list of supported APIs to App-Controller, which can independently explore and identify the optimal API call sequence to fulfill user instructions.

 App-Controller 's core competency lies in its highly automated API orchestration logic and user-friendly data interaction